KoteGotiashvili/Predicting-Car-Parts-Using-PyTorch/README.md

-# Deep Learning Model for Skin Cancer Classification (AWS Deployment)
+# Deep Learning Model for Skin Cancer Classification

 ## This project tackles skin cancer classification using a deep learning model built with PyTorch.
 The model is trained to distinguish between nine distinct skin cancer classes with a dataset of approximately 2,300 images.